ExplicITConsulting/set-outlooksignatures.com/download.md

 </p>

 <p>
-See the <a href="/benefactorcircle">Benefactor Circle add-on</a> site for details on how to purchase and buy the add-on.
+See the <a href="/benefactorcircle">Benefactor Circle add-on</a> site for details on how to purchase the add-on.
 </p>

 <p>